Skip to main content

 • The chair(s) is not/are not height adjustable.

-• There are some chairs with armrests available.
+• All chairs have armrests available.

 • All tables are permanently fixed.